crawlab-team/crawlab-docs/en/Installation/Kubernetes.md

 - Developers who need to implement multi node deployment of Crawlab in production environment
 - Developers who need to deploy large scale crawler applications, such as distributed Crawlers
-- Docker、Kubernetes 或希望学习相关知识的开发者Developers who know Docker, Kubernetes or want to learn relevant knowledge
+- Developers who know Docker, Kubernetes or want to learn relevant knowledge

 **Recommended Configuration**: